Presidency of Abraham Lincoln: Election of 1860

-Lincoln, a former Whig Congressman, emerged as a major Republican presidential candidate following his narrow loss to Democrat Stephen A. Douglas in the 1858 Senate election in Illinois.
-Though he lacked the broad support of Republican Senator William H. Seward of New York, Lincoln believed that he could emerge as the Republican presidential nominee at the convention after multiple ballots.
-Lincoln spent much of 1859 and 1860 building support for his candidacy, and his Cooper Union speech was well-received by eastern elites.
-Lincoln positioned himself in the "moderate center" of his party; he opposed the expansion of slavery into the territories but did not favor the abolition of slavery in slave states.
+Lincoln, who was a former Whig congressman from Illinois, emerged as a major Republican presidential candidate following his narrow loss to Democrat Stephen A. Douglas in the 1858 Senate election in Illinois.
+Though he lacked the broad support that Republican Senator William H. Seward of New York had, Lincoln believed that he could emerge as the Republican presidential nominee at the convention after multiple ballots.
+Lincoln spent much of 1859 and 1860 building support for his candidacy, and his Cooper Union speech was well received by eastern elites.
+Lincoln positioned himself in the "moderate center" of his party; he opposed the expansion of slavery into the territories but accepted the consensus that the federal government could not abolish slavery in the slave states.
 On the first ballot of the May 1860 Republican National Convention, Lincoln finished second to Seward, but Seward was unable to clinch the nomination.
 Ignoring Lincoln's strong dictate to "make no contracts that bind me", his managers maneuvered to win Lincoln's nomination on the third ballot of the convention.
 Delegates then nominated Senator Hannibal Hamlin from Maine for vice president.
 The party platform opposed the extension of slavery into the territories but pledged not to interfere with it in the states.
 It also endorsed a protective tariff, internal improvements such as a transcontinental railroad, and policies designed to encourage the settlement of public land in the West.

 The 1860 Democratic National Convention met in April 1860, but adjourned after failing to agree on a candidate.
 A second convention met in June and nominated Stephen Douglas as the presidential nominee, but several pro-slavery Southern delegations refused to support Douglas, as they demanded a strongly pro-slavery nominee.
 These Southern Democrats held a separate convention that nominated incumbent Vice President John C. Breckinridge of Kentucky for president.
 A group of former Whigs and Know Nothings formed the Constitutional Union Party and nominated John Bell for president.
 Breckinridge and Bell would primarily contest the South, while Lincoln and Douglas would compete for votes in the North.
 Republicans were confident after these party conventions, with Lincoln predicting that the fractured Democrats stood little chance of winning the election.